pixaful/pixaful-live/site/content/blog/web-development-skills.md

 When I started out I spent thousands of pounds on courses because I wanted to get into IT.
 What I did not know is that I was on the completely wrong path.

 I started out with a Microsoft course and very quickly realise I had bitten off more than I could chew.

 It was only years later when I took a basic CIW (Certified Internet Webmaster) course which put me on the right path.

 I did not want to be a software developer, I wanted to design websites.

 8 years later, my passions remain the same.
-I enjoy building webpages, however I am more interested in building software than I used to be.
+I enjoy building web pages, however I am more interested in building software than I used to be.

 I am interested in learning Ruby, PHP, Javascript.
 I don't know these languages but I have spent the last 8 years building websites for clients all over the UK.

 Content management systems make it extremely easy to skip the learning process and just get on with learning how to theme.
 Most of the hard work has been done through the variety of plugins or modules.

 If you need a contact form, a timeline or some other widget that displays something in a fancy way or provides some form of logic then the chances are that it already exists.
 So why build it?

 ## Challenge yourself

 If you truly want to challenge yourself as a front-end developer, go back to basics.
-Don't rely on Wordpress and its wide array of pagebuilders to prop up your web development career.
+Don't rely on Wordpress and its wide array of page builders to prop up your web development career.

 <ul>
 <li>Learn HTMl and CSS without using frameworks such as bootstrap for layouts</li>